dotlang/language/README.md

 `func paint(o:Square)...`
 - We can keep a list of shapes in an array/collection of type Shape: `var o: Shape[] = {Circle{}, Square{}};`
 - You can iterate over shapes in `o` array defined above, and call `paint` on them.
 With each call, appropriate `paint` method will be called (this appropriate method is identified using 3 dispatch rules explained below).
+- If there is any kind of ambiguity in the code (e.g. struct A contains B and an int field and a function is called with A which can accept either B or int), compiler will throw an error unless there is appropriate cast function (e.g. `func cast!(A,int)...`).
 - Example: Equality check: `func equals(a:object, b:object)...` and specialize for types that you want to accept `==` operator: `func equals(a:Customer, b: Customer)...`
 - Example: sorting a mix of objects: `func compare(a:object, b:object)` and `func compare(a: Record, b:Record)`;
 - Example: Collission checking: `func check(a:S, b:T)...` and `func check(a: Asteroid, b: Earth)...`